 Parents should feel the standards behind the care

 Trust is not built with vague promises.
-SMADA is currently in final licensing steps, expected to finish by the end of April, and is building around safer environments, clearer expectations, and better communication.
+SMADA is currently completing the licensing process while building around safer environments, clearer expectations, and better communication.

 Safe and suitable home environments